Video and Images in Social Media

 Even while writing this article, I know that out of 100,000 people, I will be lucky if 2,000 to 3,000 actually take that 13 milliseconds to form an opinion.
 Of that 2,000 to 3,000 people, the best I can hope for is 600 people to take the time to give me the full 8 seconds.
 I am not a cowboy nor watch a lot of rodeos, but I feel it might be easier to ride a bull for that 8 seconds than to get someone to stop that long to hear what needs to be said.

-Therefore, Video and Images in Social Media is mandatory if you want success.
+Therefore, Video and Images in Social Media marketing is mandatory if you want success.

 Different types of Video and Images in Social media.